How To Grow (Almost) Anything | Spring 2026

 In addition, answer these questions in each faculty member’s section:

-Homework Question from Professor Jacobson:
+Homework Questions from Professor Jacobson: [Lecture 2 slides]

 Homework Questions from Dr. LeProust: [Lecture 2 slides]